 Step 2: Make Any Necessary Repairs

-Once you have inspected your chimney, make any necessary repairs before beginning the resurfacing process.
-This may include filling in any cracks or gaps with caulk or mortar.
+Once you have inspected your chimney, make necessary repairs before beginning the resurfacing process.
+This may include filling in any cracks or gaps with caulk or mortar, or it might mean calling in a chimney restoration business to help you.

 Step 3: Prepare the Work Area

-Before you begin resurfacing your chimney, you must prepare the work area.
+Before resurfacing your chimney, prepare the work area.
 This includes removing any loose debris or dirt from the chimney’s surface.
 It would help if you also wet down the site to help keep the dust down.
+Chimney cleaning is essential to ensure that the mortar adheres properly.

 Step 4: Mix the Resurfacing Material